j0xhn/stripe-express/README.md

-##Buying a Private Island using Stripe//Node
+##Buying a Private Island using Stripe & Node

 >"The internet can make you rich.
 Like have-your-own-private-island type of rich.
 It's awesome" <br>
 >&nbsp;-&nbsp;John D. Storey